The Wider Region

-A daily feature of Turkish life, dolmuş are the hop-on, hop-off local minibus that whiz around towns and regions delivering locals throughout towns and villages. be warned, however, it doesn’t usually stick to the timetable.
+A daily feature of Turkish life, dolmuş are the hop-on, hop-off local minibus that whiz around towns and regions delivering locals throughout towns and villages.
+There is a good service to Marmaris from Sögüt, Selimiye and Turunç Bay – be warned, however, it doesn’t usually stick to the timetable.
 A Dolmuş is the cheapest way to get around and its literal translation means ‘stuffed’ which is easy to understand when you see it in action.
 They fill up quickly, especially on market day, when the whole town hops onboard, animals includes.

 Operating throughout the day they follow specified routes and the destination is displayed on the front windscreen, or as announced by the bus boy who collects your fare.
 There are no bus stops – do as the locals and simply hail the service down from the side of the road.

 Bright yellow taxis are readily available throughout the region and run on a metered system (with a supplement after midnight) or for a fixed price which should be agreed in advance.
 The Dionysos Estate works with a reputable, private taxi outfit and it’s easy to find a yellow cab in Turunç.
 There is no taxi rank in Sögüt or Selimiye but many of the restaurants include a lift home as part of the service.